 Traditional Islamic history places the life and events of Muhammad and proto-Islam in and around Mecca, a wealthy centre of trade and pilgrimage deep in the heart of Arabia that supported the mercantilist activities of Muhammad’s clan (Surah 106).
 However, these assertions are once again entirely dependent on late Islamic commentaries from the time of the Abbasids some 200 years after the facts.
 When we look at independent sources of information, Mecca is missing from this time period.
 This is not to say it did not exist, but it was totally irrelevant to trade and influence to the point where it is missing from all documents.
 The heyday of Arabian spice trade was during the Greek and early Roman eras around the time of Christ, not 600 years later.

-According to the thoroughly researched book, In the Shadow of the Sword, by the historian Tom Holland, Mecca only slowly became a centre of pilgrimage from the time of Abd al-Malik’s 691AD military expedition into the Hejaz region of the Arabian Peninsula to deal with the opposition to his rule coming from Ibn al-Zubayr, a rival to his leadership.
+According to the thoroughly researched book, In the Shadow of the Sword, Mecca only slowly became a centre of pilgrimage from the time of Abd al-Malik’s 691AD military expedition into the Hejaz region of the Arabian Peninsula to deal with the opposition to his rule coming from Ibn al-Zubayr, a rival to his leadership.
 Zubayr’s final stand was in a place called the House of God, which was destroyed along with its defenders.
 Given that all Arab houses of worship faced Petra up until this point in time it is logical this house of God was in that vicinity.
 To secure his authority in the restive Hejaz region, Abd al-Malik undertook a pilgrimage in 693AD down into that same region, While there he visited Medina and Ta’if, the birthplace of his father.
 From there he apparently visited the tiny settlement of Mecca, anointing it as the new House of God, and moving the sacred Nabataean Ka’ba and its sacred black stone meteorite 1,300km south to its present site.
 From this point in history Arab houses of worship slowly started turning south, from Petra to Mecca, a city that absolutely does not fit the description of it provided by the Qur’an.
-Sixty years later Kharijite sermons would still be damning Abd al-Malik for destroying the old House of God.
+Sixty years later Kharijite sermons would still be damning Abd al-Malik for destroying the House of God.

 The Creation of the Qur’an

 The Abbasid proto-Islamic Empire was being legitimised step by step with the reinventing of Muhammad as the superstar prophet greater than Zoroaster, Moses and Jesus.
 For a perfect prophet and religion there had to be a perfect book justifying his religion.
 Into this book went Christian and Jewish fairy-tales, warped and twisted Biblical narratives from both the Old and New Testaments, pagan Arab rituals and beliefs, Justification of holy war on those who will not accept the new Abbasid religion, and large numbers of historical, theological and scientific contradictions.
 The abundant contradictions found in the Qur’an were conveniently brushed aside as abrogations, where new revelations superseded older revelations.
-Apparently Allah was changing his mind as they simply shouldn’t be there (Surah 4:82)!
+Apparently Allah was changing his mind.
+But they simply shouldn’t be there (Surah 4:82).

 Gerd-R Puin, from Saarland University in Germany, led a team of linguistic experts in examining the earliest known copies of the Qur’an, Yemen’s Sana’a manuscripts, dated between 705 and 715AD.
 Fragments from nearly 15,000 different sheets were uncovered and found to be written in a kind of primitive Arab shorthand with no vowel markings or distinguishing dots.
-This means individual words in the manuscripts could have had up to 30 different meanings.
+This means individual words can have up to 30 different meanings.
 It was thus impossible for the text to have been passed down word for word.
 What’s more, earlier texts had been washed off and overwritten, revealing changed words, whole verses and chapters rearranged.
 Puin concludes: